United States v. Joseph (2019)

 Federal prosecutions of state judges are extremely rare in the United States.

 This was the first prosecution of a sitting Massachusetts judge since 1787, when a judge was prosecuted for helping rebels in Shays' Rebellion.

-The case came amid escalating tensions between the Trump administration and so-called "sanctuary cities" such as Newton, where local officials openly refused to enforce the administration's immigration policies.
+The case came amid escalating tensions between the first Trump administration and so-called "sanctuary cities" such as Newton, where local officials openly refused to enforce the administration's immigration policies.

 Reactions to the prosecution were divided, and the case resulted in legislation and additional lawsuits brought by both supporters and opponents, seeking to loosen or strengthen enforcement of federal immigration laws in local courtrooms.

 Background

 After taking office in 2017, the Republican Trump administration prioritized reducing immigration (legal and illegal), increased deportations, and revoked protections for immigrants who had previously been allowed to remain in the United States.

 Democrats, immigration advocates, and others resisted these policies, calling them unfair and antithetical to American values.

 Trump regularly criticized "sanctuary cities" and states that refused to cooperate with federal immigration enforcement.

 In 2018, Trump publicly urged Attorney General Jeff Sessions to bring charges for obstruction of justice against Oakland, California mayor Libby Schaaf for warning Oakland residents about an impending raid by the federal Immigration and Customs Enforcement (ICE) agency.

 By April 2019, the Trump administration was in a "standoff" with sanctuary cities over local enforcement of immigration policies.

 That month, Trump suggested busing migrants from the US border to sanctuary cities, which critics called callous and Trump allies called impractical.

-Though not the first state where local officials refused to enforce Trump's immigration policies, Massachusetts had been a leader in the sanctuary city movement.
+Though not the first state where local officials refused to enforce federal immigration laws, Massachusetts had been a leader in the sanctuary city movement.

 The legal fight over ICE detentions strained the state court system.

 Massachusetts state courts passed legal rulings limiting the ability of ICE agents to detain immigrants at state courthouses.
 According to a retired state court judge, federal immigration authorities were "furious" at the Massachusetts Supreme Judicial Court (SJC), the state's highest court, for a 2017 ruling that state courts could not hold people solely because of ICE detainers.

 The SJC ruled that state law enforcement officials lacked the authority under state law to detain a person based on an ICE detainer.

 Massachusetts courts have also issued rules requiring judges and their staff to neither assist nor obstruct federal immigration authorities.

 In response to the 2017 SJC ruling, Massachusetts Governor Charlie Baker, a Republican, filed legislation that would have given state officers authority to honor ICE detainer requests for criminal suspects and convicts.

 Republicans in the Massachusetts House of Representatives have also introduced similar bills and budget amendments.
 As of April 2019, none have passed.

-In 2018, ICE's acting director Thomas Homan issued a policy directive allowing agents to enter state courthouses to arrest unauthorized immigrants.
+In 2018, ICE's acting director Thomas Homan issued a policy directive allowing agents to enter state courthouses to arrest illegal aliens.

-Judges, lawyers, and other advocates criticized the Trump administration for increasing courthouse arrests of immigrants, arguing it disrupts the criminal justice system, "scaring people away from halls of justice".
+Judges, lawyers, and other advocates criticized the Trump administration for increasing courthouse arrests of illegal aliens, arguing it disrupts the criminal justice system, "scaring people away from halls of justice".